 This post contains affiliate links.
 Please see the Disclosure page for additional information.

-I created one holiday gift guide last year for babies and toddlers.
-This year I decided to break up my guides into different categories.
-I've already published one for babies 0-12 months, and I also plan to publish one for kids 3-6 and another for moms!
-This list includes gifts in a range of prices.
+This list includes gifts in a range of categories and prices.
 If you are looking for deals, please check out my Facebook group where I post active deals on items for the entire family every day.
+If you are looking for gifts for babies, 3-6 year olds or moms, please check out my other gift guides.

 This guide includes gifts ranging from stocking stuffers to really special gifts.
 If you are looking for products in a certain price range, I indicated the pricing as follows (prices are as of the time I'm posting and are subject to change):